 This definitely sounds muted but let us hope it rides nearly as well as the fuel injected Mojo.
 In comparison here is the exhaust note of the regular Mojo FI (with two canisters).

 Entry level Mojo UT300, sans a lot of gadgetry retails for 1.5 ish lakhs.
-The regular Mojo XT300 at 1.75 Lakhs and the upcoming premium Mojo with ABS (at around Rs 1.9 Lakh) will definitely broaden the prospect buyers’ list.
+The regular Mojo XT300 at 1.80 Lakhs and the upcoming premium Mojo with ABS (at less than 2 Lakh) will definitely broaden the prospect buyers’ list.

-What is your opinion on this step from Mahindra?
-Will Mojo UT300 breathe a fresh lease of life for the brand or will you still continue to buy Dominar 400 or even the new CBR250R?
+Will Mojo UT300 breathe a fresh lease of life for the brand or will you still continue to buy Dominar 400 or the new CBR250R?